choderalab/openmm-validation/README.md

 * **testRandomSeed.** Ensure that setting the random seed to the same value produces identical particle positions following integration from the same initial positions and momenta, while changing the random seed produces a different set of particle positions.

 #### Brownian integrator
-* **testSingleBond.** Compare the time-dependent positions and velocities of a single harmonic bond to the analytical solution for a damped harmonic oscillator.
+* **testSingleBond.** Compare the time-dependent positions (rel tol 0.02) and velocities (rel tol 0.11) of a single harmonic bond to the analytical solution for a damped harmonic oscillator.
-* **testTemperature.** Ensure average of potential energy for a chain of 8 harmonically bonded particles matches matches analytically expected result. **NOTE: This test differs from the Andersen thermostat test of the same name.**
+* **testTemperature.** Ensure average of potential energy for a chain of 8 harmonically bonded particles matches matches analytically expected result (rel tol 0.1). **NOTE: This test differs from the Andersen thermostat test of the same name.**
-* **testConstraints.** Simulate a chain of 8 charged LJ particles and ensure that constraints remain satisfied. **NOTE: This test differs from the Andersen thermostat test of the same name.**
+* **testConstraints.** Simulate a chain of 8 charged LJ particles and ensure that constraints remain satisfied (rel tol 1e-4). **NOTE: This test differs from the Andersen thermostat test of the same name.**
 * **testConstrainedMasslessParticles.** Ensure that attempting to constrain a massless (fixed) particle throws an exception, while making both particles massless (fixed) does not throw an exception despite the presence of a constraint.
 * **testRandomSeed.** Ensure that setting the random seed to the same value produces identical particle positions following integration from the same initial positions and momenta, while changing the random seed produces a different set of particle positions.